Cambridge-ICCS/fortran-tf-lib/README.md

 * TensorFlow C API, download from <https://www.tensorflow.org/install/lang_c><sup>1</sup>
 * Fortran and C compilers

-<sup>1</sup> Note that this page sometimes does not list the latest version of the library.
-You can
+<sup>1</sup> Note that this page sometimes does not list the latest version of
-try altering the URL to reflect the newest version.
+the library.
+You can try altering the library download URLs on the page to reflect the newest version.
 E.g. if the URL ends `...-2.11.tar.gz` try changing it to `...-2.13.tar.gz`.

 ### Library installation